Here’s one from a few years ago that deserves to be shared again. Check out 2yo Asher who seems convinced that Christmas bulb is a lollipop. HAHAHA!

 Some holiday decorations look too good to just hang on the tree or put on your mantle, don’t you agree?
 I mean, we all know you shouldn’t but here are 8 holiday decorations that look good enough to eat!

 1. Colored bulb lights.
 The green one definitely looks the tastiest.
-In fact, I kind of wanna lick myself right now.
+In fact, I kind of want a lick myself right now.
 Not lick myself.
 Have a lick myself.
 You have a dirty and fabulously acrobatic mind.

 3. Tinsel.
 Oh, tinsel is irresistible to the delicate palates of felines.
 In fact, if you have cats, just forget the decorations altogether.
 My friend, Allison of Motherhood WTF, had a childhood pet cat who devoured some tinsel only to have it come about halfway out the other end and then stop short.
 Old tinsel-ass had 5 inches of unbudgeable silver shininess hanging out of her hiney for an entire week.
 According to Allison, it was the fanciest, most seasonally festive cat ass to ever eat Christmas decorations off a Hannukah bush.